 The one I loved, Every Breath You Take.

-And he said, which is a terrific song, terrific rock song, 1983, something like that, 1982, 83, Sting.
+And he said, which is a terrific song, terrific rock song 1983, something like that, 1982, 83, Sting.

-And uh I uh and he published his complete lyrics last year, Sting, and he says uh uh everybody understood that this was really a an anti-Ragan song protesting against missile defense.
+And he says, everybody understood that this was really an anti-Reagan song protesting against missile defense.

 I've loved that song.

-Where did where did that come out?
+Where did that come out?

-1983, I've loved that song for a quarter century.
+I've loved that song for a quarter century.

 Never occurred to me it had anything to do with Reagan.

-Don't believe sometimes the songwriter isn't always the best judge of these things.
+Don't believe, sometimes the songwriter isn't always the best judge of these things.

 Anyway, that's Sting.

-He's a he's uh he's a sweetie.
+He's a sweetie.

-I just had a great email from Lyle, by the way, who says that, you know, uh Obama wasn't impressive yesterday.
+I just had a great email from Lyle, by the way, who says that, you know, Obama wasn't impressive yesterday.

 And he needs to show that he's really serious about what happened on Christmas Day.

-Uh and that the best way to do this would be to appoint an underwear czar.
+And that the best way to do this would be to appoint an underwear czar.

-And I think this is this is an excellent idea, and I will be passing it on to the Homeland Security.
+And I will be passing it on to the Homeland Security.

-So it would all it would all work out.
+So it would all work out.

 Let's go to Casey.

-Casey in Spokane, Washington.
+Casey in Spakane, Washington.

 Casey, you're live on the Rush Limbaugh Show.